 Question 3: How does productivity as a gain, combined with ethical concerns, correlate to how favorable or unfavorable the stance is?

 This question examines how stances on AI change when considering both ethical issues and productivity factors.
 Out of the six ethical issues, I chose two – concerns around bias and misinformation.
 The charts are as below, and were mostly similar.
-There are 4 buckets the data falls into –
+There are 4 buckets the data falls into – 1 Those with gains and concerns (red) 2 Those with gains and no concerns (green) 3 Those with no gains and concerns and (blue) 4 Those with no gains and no concerns. (purple)

 Data Source: 2024 Stack Overflow Developer Survey

+All things being equal, those with gains and concerns (red bar) show highly favorable stances (4 or 5).
 All things being equal, those with gains and no concerns (green bar) also show neutral to favorable, but not highly favorable – perhaps other factors related to usage may be at play here.
+All things being equal, those with no gains and concerns tend to be moderate to favorable, with some also being less favorable (blue bar).
+All things being equal, those with no gains and no concerns seem to lean towards neutral to favorable. (purple).

 It may seem odd that those with no gains and no concerns seem to have favorable stances.
 There may be other variables at play here that we have not considered, such as gains other than productivity, for example.
 This again is something to examine during the next phase of analysis.